leftlogic/ffconf/src/details/speaking.md

 1. Doors open if you want to arrive early - 8:00
 2. Attendee start registration - 9:00
-3. Remy's welcome, conference starts- 9:40
+3. Remy's welcome, conference starts - 9:35
-4. **Amber Shand** - Imposter syndrome, overworking, and working environments - 09:50 to 10:30
+4. **Olu Niyi-Awosusi** Build Better Webs - 09:50
-5. **Maggie Appleton** The Expanding Dark Forest and Generative AI - 10:30 to 11:10
+5. **Léonie Watson** AI and Accessibility: the Good, the Bad, and the Bollocks - 10:30
 6. (break 30 mins)
-7. **Angela Ricci** - We need to talk about the front web - 11:40 to 12:20
+7. **Andy Bell** Get the core right and the resilient code will follow - 11:40
-8. **Aderinokun** Future proof CSS - 12:20 to 13:00
+8. **Kimberley Cook** 0 - 25,000 people!
+Growing a global community over 10 years - 12:20
-9. (lunch break 90 mins - join us for a fish n chip lunch!)
+9. (lunch break 90 mins - we'll take you to lunch)
-10. **Steven Goodwin** Ada Lovelace and The Very First Computer Program - 14:30 to 15:10
+10. **Amy Hupe** It all means nothing in the end - 14:30
-11. **Jonathan Fielding** Embracing Neurodiversity in Tech: Building Empathy, Unveiling Strengths - 15:10 to 15:50
+11. **Mike Hall** Debugging the Mind: A Programmer's Guide to Critical Thinking - 15:10
 12. (break 25 mins)
-13. **Ana Rodrigues** Exploring the Potential of the Web Speech API in Karaoke - 16:15 to 16:55
+13. **Michael Kibedi** Death, and how tech forgot about mortality - 16:15
-14. **Salma Alam-Naylor** Entertainment as Code - 16:55 to 17:35 (post event social 18:00 onwards)
+14. **Imran Afzal** The art of reflection - 16:55 (post event social 18:00 onwards)

 ## Getting to Brighton